-This product does not pose a risk to exposure from airborne fibres, so long as they are not disturbed or worked upon, i.e. drilled, sanded or burnt.
-Any of these actions may release the asbestos fibres into the environment
+This product does not pose a risk to exposure from airborne fibres, so long as they are not disturbed or worked upon, i.e. drilled,

 Asbestos fire door core material

 Asbestos containing core material in the fire doors are usually sealed and undisturbed.
 This material does not pose a risk to exposure from airborne fibres, so long as the core is not disturbed or worked upon, i.e. drilled, cut, or abraded.
 Any of these actions may release the asbestos fibres into the environment.